KikiDotPy/minimalSage/README.md

 # minimalSage
 First version to create my personal website.
-I'm keeping it simple, clean and accessible using only HTML, CSS and JS
+I'm keeping it simple, clean and accessible.